-- Install the Efinity Software

-- Install the RISC-V SDK
+- Install the Efinity Software - Install the Efinity RISC-V Embedded Software IDE

-- Install the Java JRE

-Install the Efinity® Software
+Install the Efinity Software

-If you have not already done so, download the Efinity® software from the Support Center and install it.
+If you have not already done so, download the Efinity software from the Support Center and install it.
 For installation instructions, refer to the Efinity Software Installation User Guide.